 Alongwith tigers, the park also have sizable numbers of panthers.
 The Kachida Valley is regarded as the ideal place for spotting panthers.
 Other mammalian species here are antelopes, nilgai, sambhar, chital, sloth bear, wild boar, chinkara, porcupines, jackals, leopards, jungle cats, fox, caracals, hyena, gazelle, Indian hare, mongoose and jacanas.
 Sambhars are in abundance at the park and form the prime target of all the predatory mammals.
 Monitor lizards and marsh crocodiles are also found in plenty.

 The park is home to about 264 species of birds including painted storks, white-necked storks, black storks, peafowl, crested serpent eagles, Bonelli's eagle, paradise flycatcher, and jacanas.
 During winters, migratory birds like graylag goose, ruddy shelduck and pintails can also be spotted.

 For those who are inclined towards the flora of a region, the park offers varied topography from secure forests to open scrublands.
 Vegetation is of the dry deciduous type, with dhok being the most prominent tree.
 The water bodies in Ranthambore are known to have lovely lotus flowers and water lilies.
 Among the park's other attractions is the forest rest house, Jogi Mahal, the premises of which houses the second largest banyan tree in India.

 Major hotels here organise local dance and music programmes in the evening and one can enjoy the vibrant Rajasthani culture through these programmes.
-The most famous Ganesh temples in the state of Rajasthan is located here and is abuzz with celebration during the Ganesh Chaturthi Festival in the months of September/October.
+The most famous Ganesh temples in the state of Rajasthan are located here and abuzz with celebration during the Ganesh Chaturthi Festival in the months of September/October.
 The Kaila Devi Fair is a stupendous sight with devotees participating in this festival every year.